-- Allow six to nine months' preparation for the Devizes to Westminster Race. - Join a canoe or kayaking club although some clubs don't encourage participation in the DW because it's so hard. - A racing kayak costs between £200 (second-hand) and £1,500. - Choose the right partner it's very intense, you will get to know your partner intimately. - Consider attending a specialist race seminar (more details at www.dwrace.org.uk).
+- Anyone can take part in DW.
+It is open to all (subject to the usual conditions of entry) - Allow six to nine months preparation for the Devizes to Westminster Race. - Join a canoe or kayaking club (although some clubs don't encourage participation in the DW because it's so hard). - A racing kayak starts from as little as £200 (second-hand) upwards to £1,500 or more. - Choose the right partner it's very intense, you will get to know your partner intimately. - Consider attending a specialist race seminar (more details at www.dwrace.org.uk).

-DW 2010
+DW 2011